barton-willis/gamma_product_simp/README.md

 The functions `gamma_simp` and `factorial_simp` make a good effort to simplify every vanishing expression to zero.
 But if an expression doesn't simplify to zero, it does _not_ mean that the expression is non vanishing.

-Additionally, `gamma_simp` does not simplify semantically identical expressions to syntactically identical expressions.
+Additionally, `gamma_simp` does not always simplify semantically identical expressions to syntactically identical expressions.
 That is, `gamma_simp` does not produce a canonical form.
 An example:

 ~~~
 (%i1) load(gamma_simp)$